disco252/pwnagotchi-plugins/README.md

 ======================================================================================================================================================================================

 ble_wardrive.py will scan on it's own loop, below is an interval you can set.
-It will report what it sees on Discord.
+It will report what it sees on Discord, RSSI, name, Latitude, Longitude and Altitude.

 This does not interfere with any bluetooth tether.

 sudo pip3 install bleak requests